Mirchi (film): Critical reception

+Mirchi received positive reviews from critics, praising the performances (particularly Prabhas & Sampath Raj), Siva’s direction, emotional weight of the story, soundtrack, background score & action set pieces.
 Jalapathy Gudelli gave the film 3.25 stars out of 5, concluding his review that "Mirchi showcases Prabhas in different avatar.
 Neat package of masala moments and Prabhas are the strengths.
 Mirchi is a decent entertainer and time pass flick".
 Jeevi gave a rating of 3.25 out of 5, commenting that "First half of Mirchi is decent.
 Flashback episode which occupies 100% of second half is good.
 Climax could have been better.
 The plus points of the film are Prabhas, music and all-round orientation.
 On a whole, Mirchi has all the ingredients of a commercial potboiler".
 Mahesh S Koneru gave his verdict that "At the Box Office, the film will turn in a good commercial performance", giving the film a score of 3.25/5.
 Way2movies also gave a rating of 3.25/5, giving the verdict that "Prabhas rocks the show in this decent yet formulaic commercial entertainer".
 Super good movies gave the film 3 stars in a scale of 5, reviewing that "Go and Watch Mirchi, It entertains both Class and Mass.
 It is a worth watch".